Qurbani Rules in Islam to Bear in Mind This Year!

 Qurbani is the ritual slaughtering and sacrifice of an animal whose meat is to be distributed to those who are in need.
 This is done in the spirit of the story of the Prophet Ibrahim (as) who, through a dream was ordered to offer his son Ismail (as) as a sacrifice to Allah (swt), to test his devotion.
 As Ibrahim (as) showed his unrelenting faith by preparing for the sacrifice, and in turn Allah (swt) spared Ismail (as), and a ram was sacrificed instead.

 Most Muslims choose to donate their Qurbani to charities, to perform the sacrifice on their behalf.
-This enables the meat to be distributed to the neediest people around the world who would benefit the most from their donation.
+This enables the meat to be distributed to people in need around the world; and with the coronavirus pandemic plunging millions deeper into poverty, your Qurbani is needed now more than ever.
 As we approach this most holy occasion, here are a few Qurbani rules to bear in mind when giving your donation this year!

 1. When should I give my Qurbani?